European startups applaud Commission plan to rethink stock options – TechCrunch

 “Europe has the strongest industry in the world.
 Our companies — big and small — provide us with jobs, prosperity and strategic autonomy.
 Managing the green and digital transitions and avoiding external dependencies in a new geopolitical context requires radical change — and it needs to start now,” said Thierry Breton, commissioner for internal market, in a statement today.

-During a press briefing Vestager emphasized the Commission’s view that new and more inclusive working methods are needed to deliver on the planned transformation.
+During a press briefing, Vestager emphasized the Commission’s view that new and more inclusive working methods are needed to deliver on the planned transformation.

 “The twin digital and green transitions are posing both opportunities and challenges for the industry in general and for small and medium sized businesses in particular.
 Business models are changing.
 All across Europe companies are confronted with consumers’ decreasing trust and increasing demand for transparency,” she said.
 “The world around us is also changing… Today global competition, trade disputes, the return of protectionism — I think that creates a shared feeling of uncertainty.